pwittchen/dotfiles/install/README.md

-To perform installation processes or copy files, simply execute scripts from this directory
+To perform installation processes or copy files, simply execute scripts from this directory:

 ```
 ./copy-stuff.sh